atolstoy/skulpture/README.md

 ## Dropped features
 Compared to the original Skulpture style for KDE4, this version lacks the following features:
-- no GUI for configuration tweaks (but `~/.config/SkulptureStyle.ini` is still supported)
 - obviously no Kwin decorator part

 ## Known issues